 If your employer loaded your vehicle with hazardous materials but failed to tell you about that risk, that might not contribute to causing your accident, but it could certainly contribute to making your injuries worse after a crash.
 Flammable or hazardous materials could go up in flames or make a driver sick from exposure.
 You can hold your employer liable for the effects of these materials in some accidents where they failed to inform you of the risks.

 Forced Commercial Driving Violations

 Many injured truckers and commercial drivers are involved in accidents because their employers were not looking out for their health and safety nor the health and safety of others on the road.
 When trucking companies force drivers to work beyond their hours of service limits or force them to drive through exhaustion, they put everyone at risk.
 Trucking companies have been found to hold drivers’ paychecks hostage until they falsify logs or misreport hours.
 If this kind of manipulation happened to you and contributed to your crash, you are a victim in many ways, and you could be entitled to damages.

 Call Our Lawyer for Commercial Driver Accidents in Maryland

-If you are a driver with a CDL and you were injured in a crash in Maryland while on the job, the Law Offices of Randolph Rice may be able to help.
+If you are a driver with a CDL and you were injured in a crash in Maryland while on the job, Rice, Murtha & Psoras may be able to help.
 Our attorneys represent commercial vehicle accident victims, including commercial drivers of trucks, vans, buses, and other vehicles.
 For a free case consultation, contact our Maryland personal injury lawyers today at (410) 694-7291.